raffael/rattata.js/README.md

 In this file you have specified the basic setting of your app: you have one model, one view and one controller and all of the HTML goes into the #app div of your DOM.

-2. Next, make a .html file in your app root folder and paste something similiar to the following lines of code:
+3. Next, make a .html file in your app root folder and paste something similiar to the following lines of code:

-	´<!doctype html>
+	´<code><!doctype html>
 	<html>
 	  <head>
 		</head>